ldebruijn/graphql-protect/docs/configuration.md

 path: "./schema.graphql"

 persisted_operations:
     enabled: true
     # Store is the location on local disk where graphql-protect can find the persisted operations, it loads any `*.json` files on disk
-store: "./store"
+    loader:
+      # Type of loader to use
+      type: local
+      # Location to load persisted operations from
+      location: ./store

 max_aliases:
     # Enable the feature
     enabled: true
     # The maximum number of allowed aliases within a single request.
     max: 15

 block_field_suggestions:
     enabled: true
     mask: "[redacted]"

 max_depth:
     enabled: true
     # The maximum allowed depth within a single request.
     max: 15

 max_tokens:
     # Enable the feature
     enabled: true
     # The maximum number of allowed tokens within a single request.
     max: 10000

 max_batch:
     # Enable the feature
     enabled: true
     # The maximum number of operations within a single batched request.
     max: 5
 ```